beginning of content

 Chickenpox, labour and birth

-If you're infected in your last 4 weeks of pregnancy — the virus may be active in your baby at birth.
-This happens for about 1 in 2 babies.
+If you're infected in your last 4 weeks of pregnancy, the virus may be active in your baby at birth.
+This happens in about 1 in 2 babies.

-If you have chickenpox at the time of birth, you can still breastfeed if you're well enough and wish to do so.
+You can breastfeed with chickenpox if you're well enough and wish to do so.

 Chickenpox in babies and children